-LATCH system lower anchor locations (King cab models)

-LATCH (Lower Anchors and Tethers for CHildren) SYSTEM
+LATCH system lower anchor locations LATCH (Lower Anchors and Tethers for CHildren) SYSTEM

 Your vehicle is equipped with special anchor points that are used with LATCH (Lower Anchors and Tethers for CHildren) system compatible child restraints.
 This system may also be referred to as the ISOFIX or ISOFIX compatible system.
-With this system, you do not have to use a vehicle seat belt to secure the child restraint.
+With this system, you do not have to use a vehicle seat helt to secure the child restraint